Skip to Main Content

-In-text citations are easy to do, basically you want to let the reader know the name of the person you are citing and where you are citing it from.
+In-text citations allow you to let the reader know the name of the person you are citing and where you are citing it from.
 This can typically be done by including the author’s last name and page number of the quote in parentheses after the information you are citing.

 Author’s name in a citation following a direct quote: